 opportunity to enjoy the outdoors before the heat of summer is upon us.
 A

-spring garden party is the ideal way to
+spring garden party is the ideal way to celebrate the

 melting of winter and the coming of a fresh start to the year.
 Consider what